aamnah/notes/workflow/screenshot_shortcuts.md

 - `Shift` + `Prt Scrn` to take a screenshot of an area you select

 The images will be saved in your `~/Pictures` folder.
 Holding `Ctrl` with above shortcuts will copy to clipboard instead of saving images.

+NOTE: Ubuntu 22.04 introduced a screenshot utility that allows you to take a screenshot interactively instead of taking a screenshot directly with the shortcuts.
+You can change this behaviour under _Settings > Keyboard > View and Customize Shortcuts > Screenshots_

+You can also enable the old screenshot utility to save screen selections.
+You'll have to install `gnome-screenshot` and add a custom shortcut for the command `gnome-screenshot -c -a`.
+You should also then disable the interactive utility shortcut if needed

 ### Screencasts